AlanBomb/cytoidchan/README.md

 releases: https://github.com/AlanBomb/cytoidchan/releases

 this is the source code for this visual novel. there may be functions i did not use due to me reusing old code from another project.

+to port this into renpy, import the cytoidchan folder into the folder where renpy.exe is